simon-v/bchinfo.org/_alerts/2015-07-04-spv-mining.md

 - **Lightweight ([SPV][SPV]) wallet users** should wait an additional {{confs}}
 confirmations more than you would normally wait.
 Electrum users, please see [this note][electrum note].
-- **Bitcoin Core 0.9.4 or earlier users** should wait an additional {{confs}} confirmations more than you would normally wait or upgrade to [Bitcoin Core 0.10.2][bitcoin core].
+- **Bitcoin Cash Node 0.9.4 or earlier users** should wait an additional {{confs}} confirmations more than you would normally wait or upgrade to [Bitcoin Cash Node 0.10.2][bitcoin core].
-- **Web wallet users** should wait an additional {{confs}} confirmations more than you would normally wait, unless you know for sure that your wallet is secured by Bitcoin Core 0.9.5 or later.
+- **Web wallet users** should wait an additional {{confs}} confirmations more than you would normally wait, unless you know for sure that your wallet is secured by Bitcoin Cash Node 0.9.5 or later.
-- **Bitcoin Core 0.9.5 or later users are unaffected.**  (Note:
+- **Bitcoin Cash Node 0.9.5 or later users are unaffected.**  (Note:
 [upgrade to 0.10.2][bitcoin core] is recommended due to denial-of-service vulnerabilities unrelated to this alert.)